 After spending decades inside brands and working at agencies we made the terrifying (and exciting) decision to venture out and create something of our very own.
 The learning curve was steep but exhilarating.
 The possibilities were endless and inspiring.
 The opportunity to define and cultivate a culture of transparency, authenticity, and equity was and continues to be at our fingertips.
-We are incredibly grateful for the experiences our past employers afforded us, immensely thankful for the mentors that have guided us along the way, and so very appreciative of the amazing humans who embark upon this journey with us.
+We are incredibly grateful for the experiences our past employers afforded us, immensely thankful for the mentors who have guided us along the way, and so very appreciative of the amazing humans who embark upon this journey with us.
 We are driven to do right by the people we work with and for.
 We take pride in questioning everything and pushing boundaries to create amazing experiences for our team and our clients.
 Taking risks is part of our DNA because, as they say, without risk there can be no reward.

 Consistent with our core values and philosophy of taking chances, The Swell Co-Lab will be implementing the four-day work week starting in June.
 This is an experiment.
 We are going in with eyes wide open and will be soliciting feedback along the way.
 Although the (overwhelmingly positive) data surrounding this shift is relatively new, we feel it is better to launch a four-day work week fully expecting to make some adjustments than it would be to not launch it at all.